 How Our Nutrition Counseling Process Works

-I often receive calls from people asking about my “nutrition program.”
-The truth is, I don’t have a “one size fits all” program because every person is truly unique.
-My nutrition counseling process is to work with you to create a fully customized plan that addresses your unique situation and goals.
+We often receive calls from people asking about our “nutrition program.”
+The truth is, we don’t have a “one size fits all” program because every person is truly unique.
+Our nutrition counseling process is to work with you to create a fully customized plan that addresses your unique situation and goals.

-Here’s what happens when you choose to work with me:
+Here’s what happens when you choose to work with us:

-- I start with a comprehensive nutrition assessment that usually takes about an hour.
+- We start with a comprehensive nutrition assessment that usually takes about an hour.

-- I ask questions about your goals, health, family health history, medications and dietary supplements, weight history, lab values, lifestyle and physical activity level, how balanced your life feels, how food and eating fit into your usual day, how you do your shopping and cooking, and what your favorite foods are.
+- We ask questions about your goals, health, family health history, medications and dietary supplements, weight history, lab values, lifestyle and physical activity level, how balanced your life feels, how food and eating fit into your usual day, how you do your shopping and cooking, and what your favorite foods are.

-- Based on that information, I am able to formulate a nutrition diagnosis and suggest specific interventions that will move you toward your goal(s).
-The majority of my clients tell me that they would rather leave with just a few things to work on rather than embarking on a major overhaul of their diet.
+- Based on that information, we are able to formulate a nutrition diagnosis and suggest specific interventions that will move you toward your goal(s).
+The majority of clients tell us that they would rather leave with just a few things to work on rather than embarking on a major overhaul of their diet.
 We work collaboratively and at your pace.

 - How much of which foods your body needs for optimal health